 This paper contributes to the literature in the following ways.
-First, it examines how analysts influence corporate liquidity decision.
+First, it examines how analysts influence the corporate liquidity decision.
 If shareholders view analysts' role as important, the impact analysts have on the principal and agent relation in a corporation should be apparent.
 This paper identifies such a direct impact, seen in an increase in analyst coverage and a resulting increase in cash holdings.
-Second, this paper investigates the net value of analysts as seen by shareholders to shed light on the controversial impacts of analysts' activities.
+Second, this paper investigates the net value of analysts as seen by shareholders to shed light on the controversial impact of analysts' activities.
 This paper substantiates a channel through which analysts can improve firm value by increasing the value of cash holdings.
 This finding also verifies that equity holders recognize the marginal value of cash reserves related to analysts' activities.
 Third, this paper contributes to the growing literature on precautionary motives and corporate cash policy and provides empirical supports regarding how information asymmetry and its associated agency concern affect precautionary cash savings.
 Finally, this paper is one of the first studies on cash policy for both US public and private firms and for going-private firms alone.
-By exploring cash policy between public and private firms, this paper discovers how precautionary motives would drive the differences in cash policy between public and private firms as well as before and after firms go private, a discrepancy of financing hierarchy theory.
+By exploring cash policy between public and private firms, this paper discovers how precautionary motives would drive the differences in cash policy between public and private firms as well as before and after firms go private, which highlights a discrepancy of financing hierarchy theory.
 This paper also contributes to the analyst literature by emphasizing the extent and economic significance of analyst coverage on the cash policies of public firms.

 The remainder of this paper is organized as follows.
 Section 2 develops hypotheses.
 Section 3 describes the data and sample selection.
 Section 4 presents and discusses the findings.
-Section 5 concludes.
+Section 5 studies the impact of analysts on excess cash accumulation and dissipation, and examines the nonlinearity relation between analysts and corporate cash holdings.
+Section 6 concludes.